bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 * Each resource consists of a number of strings, with a string being for example a paragraph or headline.
 * Each string has three possible states: "untranslated", "translated but unreviewed", and "reviewed".
 Only the first state "untranslated" is relevant for new volunteers.
 However, if you find a "translated but unreviewed" string that contains obvious mistakes, you are free to correct them.
 "Reviewed" strings can only be changed or unreviewed by reviewers.
 * **The first resource "bitcoin.org" contains all strings of the main page.
 If you are no Bitcoin expert, start here.**
 * **Everything else that follows starts with "devdocs...", indicating that these files are part of the developer documentation.
-Is is recommended that you only try to translate the developer documentation if you are an experienced Bitcoin user and/or developer with a profound understanding.**
+It is recommended that you only try to translate the developer documentation if you are an experienced Bitcoin user and/or developer with a profound understanding.**

 ### 6. Start translating
 * You must be a native speaker for the language you choose to translate.